top of page

 Information, advice and guidance

 We provide comprehensive Guidance and Information Handbooks for the Digital Learning Designer apprenticeship, ensuring apprentices are fully informed and prepared.
-Additionally, our onboarding sessions for training providers cover all aspects of the End Point Assessment (EPA) process, including timelines and best practices.
+Additionally, our onboarding sessions for training providers cover all aspects of the Assessment process, including timelines and best practices.
 To further support apprentices and providers, we offer a detailed Information, Advice and Guidance video, which includes a section on our 'Hot Tips', to help navigate every step of the apprenticeship journey.

 Clear prices, no surprises